 Features – our team has manually visited every website and looked for the following features:

 Domain Rating (DR) – a metric created by Ahrefs, a reputable SEO toolset.
-Domain Rating analyses the website’s backlink profile to give it a tangible score on a scale from 0-100.
-Learn more on their website.
+Domain Rating analyses the website’s backlink profile to give it a tangible score on a scale from 0 to 100.

 First (contentful) paint – a point at which your website has “painted” the first content to the user.
-Based on the website structure this can merely signal that the website is loading, but in most cases, first contentful paint is relevant to the visitor and displays first bits of important content.
+Based on the structure this can merely signal that the website is loading, but in most cases, the first contentful painting is relevant to the visitor and displays the first bits of important content.

 Page size – the total amount of data needed to be transferred before the page is fully loaded.
 This includes any content that is not instantly visible to the visitor and is loaded “on the fly”.